rodydavis/flutter_web/docs/migration_guide.md

-Our goal is to enable building applications targeting mobile and Web simultaneously from a single codebase.
-However, in order to facilitate safe experimentation, during the tech preview Flutter Web is developed in a separate namespace from Flutter mobile.
-So, as of today you cannot run an existing mobile Flutter application on the Web without changes.
+Our goal is to enable building applications for mobile and web simultaneously from a single codebase.
+However, to allow experimentation, the tech preview Flutter Web is developed in a separate namespace.
+So, as of today an existing mobile
+Flutter application will not run on the web without changes.

 This document outlines the changes you'll need to make to existing Flutter code to run it on the flutter_web preview.

-You cannot add support for the flutter_web preview to an existing application.
-You have to create a copy of your existing application code and modify it to add web support.
+You should create a copy of your existing application code and modify it to add web support.

 If you're using Git, we suggest creating a web-specific branch in your project repository.